 These subjects are all about learning new information.
 And children in a large range of ages can all learn the same information.
-Sonlight programs teach using biographies, historical fiction, and other books designed to appeal to a both children and adults.
+Sonlight programs teach using biographies, historical fiction, and other books designed to appeal to both children and adults.

 If you've ever read C.S.
 Lewis's Chronicles of Narnia, you know that they are not only good for readers who are eleven years old.
 They are good for children younger than eleven, and older than eleven--even adults.

 So if you are homeschooling more than one child, you can use one Sonlight program for multiple children for all Couch Subjects.

 In general, one program will work well if your children are within about three years of one another.
 If you have very young children, or if your children cover a wider range of ages, or if you want further reassurance, please don't hesitate to contact one of our Curriculum Advisors.

 Table Subjects are those that you probably do at a table or desk, including Language Arts, Spelling, and Math.
 These subjects are all about building skills.

 With Table Subjects, you will want to choose one for each child, according to each child's skill level.